Crash claims man's life Friday night

 Allgier was transported by St. Francois County Ambulance to Parkland Health Center in Farmington, where he was pronounced dead at 8:18 p.m.

-According to the report, the man was not wearing a seat belt and damage to the vehicle was listed as “total.”
+According to the report, Allgier was not wearing a seat belt and damage to the vehicle was listed as “total.”

 Bobby Radford is a reporter for the Daily Journal.
 He can be reached at bradford@dailyjournalonline.com